brandongregory/dndhelp/src/5e-character-creation/dexterity-vs-strength-builds.md

 ## <a name="Class-Breakdown"></a>Class Breakdown

-_Note: some classes that don’t really have a need for either strength or dexterity have been omitted._
+_Note: some classes that don’t have a need for either strength or dexterity have been omitted._

 **Barbarian**: Bonus rage damage only works with strength attacks, so strength typically works better for barbarians (although they also require a good dexterity score for defense).